bjura/pisak2/README.md

 sudo apt-get install git python3-pip python3-pyqt5 python3-pyqt5.qtmultimedia python3-pyqt5.qtquick qtdeclarative5-qtmultimedia-plugin qtdeclarative5-controls-plugin

 ...on Windows the prerequisite is the python package manager (pip) and Git program to be installed in the system.
+When it is satisfied, run:

+pip3 install PyQt5

 Then, on both systems, to download and install PISAK: